jeffmerkey/netware-screensaver-linux/README.md

 Spec files are special files which contain instructions on how to build a particular package from a source code archive.
 On Red Hat and CentOS systems, RPMS are built in the /root/rpmbuild/ top directory.
 SuSe systems build RPMS in the /usr/src/packages/ as top directory.
-These "top directories" will contain a BUILD, BUILDROOT, SPECS, RPMS, SRPMS, and SOURCES subdirectories.
+These "top directories" will contain BUILD, BUILDROOT, SPECS, RPMS, SRPMS, and SOURCES subdirectories.

 The SPECS directory contains the \*.spec files used to build RPMS and SRPMS packages.
 The SOURCES subdirectory will contain the soure code archive file referred to in the \*.spec file used to build the
 RPM package.